Mithra Kurian: Career

 Mithra subsequently appeared in notable Malayalam films, and gained considerable attention, by her choice of characters in films like Gulumal: The Escape (2009) and Bodyguard (2010).
 She was the lead actress in the comedy flick Gulumal, which turned out to be a superhit movie.
 She appeared as a supporting character in the Dileep-starrer Bodyguard, again under Siddique's direction, which became another hit.
 Gaining critical acclaim for her performance as Sethulakshmi, she was selected by Siddique to reprise the role in its Tamil remake, Kaavalan, as well.
-She went to act in a few more Tamil and Malayalam films which didn't earn much recognition.
+She went to act in a few more Tamil and Malayalam films.

 Other works

 She has judged popular reality shows Dance Party and Mummy and Me both on Kairali TV.

 After her marriage, she made her debut into TV serial in Tamil with Priyasaki.

 Personal life

-Mithra was born as Dalma to Malayali Syrian Christian parents Kurian and Baby, on 15 May 1989, at Perumbavoor, Kerala.
+Mithra was born as Dalma to Malayali Syrian Christian parents Kurian and Baby, at Perumbavoor, Kerala.
 She has a younger brother, Dani Kurian.
 She completed her Bachelor of Business Administration (B.B.A.).
 She is a distant relative of Nayantara.
 In January 2015, she married her long-time beau William Francis at a ceremony in Kochi.

 KSRTC officials filed a complaint against Mithra accusing her of assaulting and verbally abusing one of its staff.
 The complaint states that Mithra, along with her friends entered KSRTC bus stand premises, where entry of non-KSRTC vehicles are barred.
 The complaint says she assaulted driver Ramdas for scratching her car.